Berkhamsted: Early history

 Neolithic, Bronze Age, Iron Age and Roman artefacts show that the Berkhamsted area of the Bulbourne Valley has been settled for over 5,000 years.

-A major iron production around Northchurch is considered to be one of the most important late Iron Age and Roman industrial areas in England, and led to the settlement of a Roman town at Cow Roast, about 2 miles northwest of Berkhamsted.
+A major iron production around Northchurch is considered to be one of the most important late Iron Age and Roman industrial areas in England; this led to the settlement of a Roman town at Cow Roast, about 2 miles north-west of Berkhamsted.
 Other evidence of settlement includes a pottery kiln on Bridgewater Road.
 The town's high street still follows the line of the Roman-engineered Akeman Street, which had been a pre-existing route from St Albans (Verulamium) to Cirencester (Corinium).

-During the Roman occupation which lasted until 410 CE, the Berkhamsted area appears to have been divided into two or three farming estates having villa buildings, and remains of a villa were found close to the river, A Roman-British villa, dyke, and temple were found 1.25 miles near the castle at Frithsden.
+During the Roman occupation, which lasted until 410 AD, the Berkhamsted area appears to have been divided into two or three farming estates, with villa buildings; remains of a villa were found close to the river.
+A Roman-British villa, dyke and temple were found 1.25 miles away from the castle at Frithsden.
 Excavations in 1954 revealed masonry foundations and tesserae floors.
 Together, the villa, dyke and temple form a unique complex, suggesting occupation in the late Iron Age and Roman period.

 The earliest written reference to Berkhamsted is in the will of Ælfgifu (died 970 CE), the wife of King Eadwig of England (r.
 955–959), who bequeathed land including Berkhamsted.
 Rare Anglo-Saxon pottery dating from the 7th century and 9th century water mills demonstrate the existence of Anglo-Saxon settlement.
 The church may have been an important minster, which became part of the medieval manor of Berkhamsted after the Norman Conquest.
+The church held various synods at Berkhamsted during the medieval period.

-By the 14th century the adjoining village of "Berkhamsted St Mary" or "Berkhamsted Minor" had become "North Church", later "Northchurch".
+By the 14th century, the adjoining village of "Berkhamsted St Mary" or "Berkhamsted Minor" had become "North Church", later "Northchurch".
+In 1070 at Berkhamsted, in the presence of the Archbishop of Canterbury, King William the Conqueror vowed to keep the ancient Saxon laws and set up local courts.